chaidenfoanto/Jobaile_FRONTEND_Recruiter/README.md

 ## Development Team

-Proyek ini dikembangkan oleh tim **Jobaile Development Team**, yang terdiri dari:
+This Project are developed by **Jobaile Development Team**, which consist of three people:

 1. **Chaiden Richardo Foanto**
 2. **Franklin Jaya**